Color Guard FAQs

 - Of what does the audition consist?

 Your audition consists of an individual prepared routine and a group routine.
-Your individual routine should be set to music that bring on either CD or an MP3 player (we can connect any 1/8 stereo headphone jack to our sound system).
+Your individual routine should be set to music that you bring on either your phone or an MP3 player (we can connect any 1/8 stereo headphone jack to our sound system).
 The routine should be no longer than one minute thirty seconds.
 Once your individual routine is complete, all of the auditionees will learn the group routine in front of the judges for approximately 45 minutes.

 - Is there anything I can practice to enhance my chances of passing the audition?

 You can stay current on all the equipment fundamentals you have learned.
 Movement is an important part of all our work!
 You might want to consider taking a dance class to enhance your skills in that area.
+In addition, you can look at the many technique videos we have on the "About" page under the "Color Guard" tab.

 - Are there any height and weight requirements, or an appearance standard?

 Appearance and physical fitness are very important in the Color Guard.
 Appearance includes personal grooming, body proportions, poise, and posture.
 All Color Guard members should look well proportioned in their uniform.
 We DO NOT have specific height and weight requirements; however, a healthy figure is demanded by our uniform design and the physical demands of our performances.
-The Color Guard is a visual part of the Jaguar Marching Band as well as representatives of the University of South Alabama.
+The Color Guard is a visual part of the Jaguar Marching Band as well as represents the University of South Alabama.
 All those selected as members of the Color Guard will agree to uphold the Appearance and Performance Standards set by the Director of the JMB.
 These standards include but are not limited to: performing all required choreography, maintaining exemplary physical condition (refer to the above information), and adhering to the uniformity of the group as set by the Color Guard Director.
 Failure to meet these standards may result in probation or dismissal from the group at the discretion of the Color Guard Director and the Director of the Jaguar Marching Band.

 - If I am selected for the Color Guard, will I be able to receive credit for band?